Lasya1lasya/Sales_Analytics_Dashboard/README.md

  - ### Hypothesis Testing using t-Test :
     Conducts a two sample t-test to evaluate the staistical significance of differences between two groups.
 ## Sales Automation Form
-The Sales Automation Form is  designed to simplify and automate the process of entering sales data entry.
-Entering in the sales form will enter into the sales sheet
+The Sales Automation Form is a macro-enabled data entry tool designed to streamline and automate the process of recording sales transactions.
+Built using VBA macros, this form enhances efficiency by automating data submission, validation, and organization within an Excel-based sales system.